rapidsai/docs/index.md

 ---

-# Standards and practices for RAPIDS projects
+# Standards and practices for RAPIDS
 {: .fs-9 }

 This site serves as a reference for the agreed standards and practices followed by all RAPIDS repositories and projects.
 For new contributors, learn the basiscs needed for contributing to RAPIDS.
 Visit [rapids.ai](http://rapids.ai) for more information.